rabbitmq/rabbitmq-website/site/quorum-queues.md

 could cause the log to grow in an unbounded fashion and eventually fill up the disks.

-Since RabbitMQ 3.10 messages that are rejected or nacked back to a quorum queue will be returned to the _back_ of the queue _if_ no [delivery-limit](#poison-message-handling) is set.
+Messages that are rejected or nacked back to a quorum queue will be returned to the _back_ of the queue _if_ no [delivery-limit](#poison-message-handling) is set.
 This avoids the above scenario where repeated re-queues causes the Raft log to grow in an unbounded manner.
 If a `delivery-limit` is set it will use the original behaviour